Wembley United Synagogue: Synagogue

-Wembley United Synagogue is a member of the United Synagogue, an organisation of London Jews that was founded with the sanction of an act of parliament, in 1870 and which is the largest religious grouping within the British Jewish community, covering 62 Orthodox Jewish communities, and takes its religious authority from the Chief Rabbi of the United Kingdom (UK).
 The demographics of the local Middlesex Jewish communities incorporating Wembley, Kenton and Kingsbury are such that these communities are in terminal decline.
-In 2017 Wembley Synagogue had an average Saturday morning attendance of 20 to 30 people with many existing members choosing to frequent other local more vibrant synagogues.
-It is said the United Synagogue is looking to redevelop the site and close the synagogue which once boasted a membership of 1500.
+In 2017 Wembley Synagogue had an average Saturday morning attendance of 20 to 30 people.
+On 11 December 2022, the Community held a farewell mevent attended by the Chief Rabbi, US dignitaries, Rabbi Fine (a former Rabbi of the community) and some 300 current and past members.
+A new purpose-built synagogue was built for the community in Wembley Park Drive.
+This was completed in February 2023 and is now occupied by the community.
+Following the final prayer service, the building in Forty Avenue, acquired by the Dawat-e-Islami, a global Sunni Islam organisation, was handed over and preparations for a conversion into a mosque are underway.
+Meanwhile, in Wembley Park Drive Saturday morning services are currently attracting between 25 and 35 men and women.

 History

 By 1928 there were already a few isolated Jewish families living in Wembley who felt they wanted to get together for the purpose of worship and in order to facilitate Hebrew and Religious Education.
 At that time the nearest organised communities were at Cricklewood, Harrow and Ealing.
 But the movement of Jewish populations from east, north and Central London had already begun and one of the directions it took was towards the Northwestern suburbs of London which had been made accessible by the rapid transport facilities afforded by the Metropolitan and other railways lines.

 The first meeting at which it was decided to form the Wembley Hebrew Congregation took place on 5 September 1928.
 Mr H Hooberman was appointed Chairman of the Congregation.
 The first classes were held in January 1929.
 A Ladies' Guild was formed in February 1930 and the Congregation became affiliated to the United Synagogue in 1931.

 At first the services were held only at Festival times and without any congregational premises various halls had to be used such as the Union Hall in Ealing Road, Mitchell's Restaurant in Wembley High Road and later the Capital Ballroom in Empire Way.
 At the end of 1931 membership had risen to 64 and already the feeling for finding a permanent home had prompted the Committee to purchase part of the site of the present synagogue buildings.
 1934 saw the firm establishment of the Wembley Community.
 On 22 April, Sir Isidore Salmon laid the Foundation Stone of the first temporary synagogue.
 In June the decision was taken to appoint a Minister and a call was extended to the then Rev. Myer Berman.
 In the same year, the status of the synagogue was raised to that of a District Synagogue.
 On 2 September, the Induction of the Minister and the Consecration of the Synagogue was performed by the then Chief Rabbi of the UK, Joseph H. Hertz.